romzesick/flutter_firebase_university_app/README.md

 ## 🚀 Features

 * 📆 Daily Tasks: Add, complete, delete, and transfer tasks between days.
 Add your notes to the days
+* 📆 Daily and Average Productivity: By completing daily tasks you raise your daily and average productivity
 * 📅 Interactive Calendar: Swipe and tap to manage your productivity easily
 * 📊 Stats Page: Visualize daily/weekly/monthly productivity with dynamic charts
 * 🧠 Global Goals: Define long-term objectives broken into steps